On the classification of Inoue surfaces: Introduction

 Any Inoue surface is the quotient $S=U/\Gamma$, where $\Gamma$ is a subgroup of the group $\Aff(U)$ acting properly discontinuously on $U$.
 Our classification results are based on the following theorem: {Theorem \ref{tilde f is affine}} \begin{th1} Let $S'=U/\Gamma'$, $S''=U/\Gamma''$ be Inoue surfaces, $f:S'\to S''$ be a biholomorphism and $\tilde f:U\to U$ be a lift of $f$.
 Then $\tilde f \in \Aff(U)$. \end{th1}

-The proof of this theorem is based on a unicity theorem: the tangent bundle of any Inoue surface admits a unique holomorphic connection (see Theorem \ref{HolConn} in this article and also \cite[Proposition 3.1]{Du} which concerns torsion free holomorphic connections).
+This theorem is a consequence of our uniqueness theorem: the tangent bundle of any Inoue surface admits a unique holomorphic connection (see Theorem \ref{HolConn} in this article), but can also be proved using Klingler's or Dumitrescu's uniqueness result \cite[Lemma 4.3]{Kl}, \cite[Proposition 3.1]{Du}, which concerns holomorphic connections with vanishing curvature and torsion, respectively holomorphic connections with vanishing torsion.

 Theorem \ref{tilde f is affine} gives a purely algebraic interpretation of the set of isomorphism classes of Inoue surfaces:

 {Corollary \ref{ClassifCoro}} \begin{coro} Two Inoue surfaces $S'=U/\Gamma'$, $S''=U/\Gamma''$ are biholomorphic if and only if the subgroups $\Gamma'$, $\Gamma''$ of the group $\Aff(U)$ belong to the same conjugacy class. \end{coro}